 Joko "Jokowi" Widodo has become Indonesia's new media darling.
-He gains popularity for his unique 'street democracy' style of leading starting 0077hen he occupied a position as the mayor of Surakarta and when he became the Jakarta governor in 2012.
+He gains popularity for his unique 'street democracy' style of leading, starting from when he occupied a position as the mayor of Surakarta and when he became the Jakarta governor in 2012.
 In 2014, his popularity increased since he was nominated as the presidential candidate from the Indonesian Democratic Party of Struggle (PDIP).
-His nomination has caused controversy because it happened when he was still in charge of Jakarta.
+His nomination trigerred controversy because it transpired when he was still in charge of Jakarta.
 This controversy continued even after he won the election; barely a month since his inauguration, he decided to raise the fuel prices by an average of 30%.
 His decision to nominate Comr.
 Gen. Budi Gunawan who has fat bank accounts as the National Police chief also caused an uproar.
 It happened since the case ended up with the criminalization of the Corruption Eradication Commission (KPK) leaders.

 His popularity during his leadership, particularly as the governor of Jakarta, the presidential candidate, and the President of Indonesia, is reflected in the news reporting what he does.
 The mass media as the producers of the news have the responsibility to present the pros and the cons of what he does objectively (Cohen-Almagor, 2008).
-However, there is no such thing as being neutral in reporting news; they will always have standpoint.
+However, there is no such thing as being neutral in reporting news; news media will always have standpoints.
 It is because the news will always contain certain ideology (van Djik, 1988).
-Therefore, news as part of media plays an important role in constructing what people think is real, interesting, beautiful, and moral (Matheson, 2005).
-In other words, they have power to change the point of view or ideology of a society (Trčková, 2011).
+Therefore, news as part of media holds an important role to play in constructing what people think is real, interesting, beautiful, and moral (Matheson, 2005).
+In other words, news media have the power to change the point of view or ideology of a society (Trčková, 2011).

 An example of the mass media's standpoint is displayed by the Jakarta Post.
 It openly declared the endorsement for Jokowi in the presidential election campaign through its editorial entitled "Endorsing Jokowi".
-The Jakarta Post argued that the endorsement was made as a moral choice and was not expected to sway votes Jokowi", ("Endorsing 2014).

-Nevertheless, the Jakarta Post has used its power to change the point of view of the society by presenting the good side of Jokowi during the campaign.
+The Jakarta Post argued that the endorsement was made as a moral choice and was not expected to sway votes ("Endorsing Jokowi", 2014).
+Nevertheless, the Jakarta Post had used its power to change the point of view of the society by presenting the purportedly good side of Jokowi during the campaign.

-Regarding this the fact, research is conducted to investigate how the Jakarta Post's editorials report Jokowi's figure as the governor of Jakarta, the presidential candidate, and the President of Indonesia.
-Editorial is chosen to be analysed since it represents the newspaper's opinion; i.e. the ideology of the newspaper (van Djik, 1988).
-One of the approaches that can be used to investigate this issue is Discourse Historical Approach (DHA) proposed by Reisigl and Wodak (2009).
-By employing DHA, this research explores how discursive strategies especially nomination and predication strategies are used by the mass media in presenting Jokowi.
+It is in the interest of this research to investigate how the Jakarta Post's editorials portray Jokowi's figure as the governor of Jakarta, the presidential candidate, and the President of Indonesia.
+Editorial is chosen to be analyzed since it represents the newspaper's opinion; i.e. the ideology of the newspaper (van Djik, 1988).
+One of the approaches that can be used to investigate this issue is Discourse Historical Approach (DHA) proposed by Reisigl and Wodak (2001).
+By employing DHA, this research explores how discursive strategies, especially nomination and predication strategies, are used by the mass media in (re)presenting Jokowi.
+Representation relates to the process of how the mass media construct someone's figure.
+From discourse analysis perspective, representation refers to the way language is employed in a text to express the underlying meanings of the descriptions of people, places, or social practices (van Dijk, 2002).
+The representation of immigrants as people who have a higher birth-rate in a text, for instance, can be used to show that they are deemed 'problems'.